Monotone Measures for Non-Local Correlations: Abstract

 \section{Abstract}

+Non-locality is the phenomenon of observing strong correlations among the outcomes of local measurements of a multipartite physical system.
 No-signaling boxes are the abstract objects for studying non-locality, and wirings are local operations on the space of no-signaling boxes.
 This means that, no matter how non-local the nature is, the set of physical non-local correlations must be closed under wirings.
 Then, one approach to identify the non-locality of nature is to characterize closed sets of non-local correlations.
 Although non-trivial examples of wirings of no-signaling boxes are known, there is no systematic way to study wirings.
 In particular, given a set of no-signaling boxes, we do not know a general method to prove that it is closed under wirings.
 In this paper, we propose the first general method to construct such closed sets of non-local correlations.
 We show that a well-known measure of correlation, called \emph{maximal correlation}, when appropriately defined for non-local correlations, is monotonically decreasing under wirings.
 This establishes a conjecture about the impossibility of simulating isotropic boxes from each other, implying the existence of a continuum of closed sets of non-local boxes under wirings.
 To prove our main result, we introduce some mathematical tools that may be of independent interest: we define a notion of \emph{maximal correlation ribbon} as a generalization of maximal correlation, and provide a connection between it and a known object called \emph{hypercontractivity ribbon}; we show that these two ribbons are monotone under wirings too.